-Although the changes in the frequencies are rather insignificant for most inertial modes, the inclusion of RZ has a stronger impact on the mode growth rates.
+Although the changes in frequencies are rather insignificant for most inertial modes, the inclusion of the RZ has a stronger impact on the mode growth rates.
 As shown in the bottom panel of Fig.~\ref{fig:4}, the modes tend to be more damped when the RZ is included.
-Figure~\ref{fig:A1} demonstrates the dissipation in OS caused by the inclusion of RZ.
-For high $m$, the modes tend to be restricted to the outer part of CZ, causing their growth rates to be not significantly affected by the inclusion of RZ.
-This cannot be seen for the HFR modes because they still exhibit significant motions throughout CZ at $m=16$, as their critical latitudes are located near the base of CZ.
+This results from the dissipation in the OS caused by the inclusion of the RZ (see Fig.~\ref{fig:A1}).
+For high $m$, the modes tend to be confined to the outer part of the CZ, so their growth rates are not significantly affected by the inclusion of the RZ.
+This is not the case for the HFR modes, which still exhibit significant motions throughout the CZ at $m=16$, as their critical layers are located near the CZ base.